 For many people with eye cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer the growing or coming back.
 (When cancer comes back after treatment, it is called a recurrence.)
 This is a very common concern in people who have had cancer.

 For other people, the eye cancer may never go away completely.
 These people might get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer in check for as long as possible.
 Learning to live with cancer as a more of a chronic disease can be difficult and very stressful.

-Almost any cancer treatment can have side effects.
-Some might last for a few weeks or months, but others can last the rest of your life.
+Some treatment side effects might last a long time or might even show up years after you have finished treatment.
+Your doctor visits are a good time to ask questions concerns you might have.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Your doctor will most likely want to see you fairly often (every couple of months or so) at first.
 The time between visits may get longer if you are not having any problems.
 During these doctor visits, you might get: